Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Add homepage structured data that clearly describes the business and its primary identity details.
+Add structured data on the homepage that clearly describes the business and its key details.

 What we saw